-This programme is great if you're a motivated independent learner really wanting the foundational skills in welding and fabrication, operating machinery, using related software.
+This programme is great if you're a motivated independent learner wanting the foundational skills for operating machinery and using related software for welding and fabrication.
 As a graduate of this programme you will have solid knowledge and the practical skills to be capable of performing a defined range of engineering tasks under limited supervision as well as the knowledge you need to be able to do the required assessments and calculations such as estimations, cost of goods, time costings, etc – futureproofing your career in mechanical engineering.

 As a graduate you will be able to:

-- Perform a range of engineering tasks and single process engineering job according to instructions using relevant materials, tools, and equipment
+- Perform a range of engineering tasks and single process engineering jobs according to instructions using relevant materials, tools, and equipment

 - Understand and apply effective and efficient processes and principles

-- Take responsibility for the appropriate quality of own engineering work and make corrections as required
+- Take responsibility for the appropriate quality of your own engineering work and make corrections as required

-- Understand and apply of relevant Health and Safety requirements when carrying out engineering tasks
+- Understand and apply relevant Health and Safety requirements when carrying out engineering tasks

 - Participate and communicate effectively within an engineering team

-- Great way to build your essential foundational knowledge and skills in mechanical engineering, construction, manufacturing and fabrication
+- Great way to build essential foundational knowledge and skills in mechanical engineering, construction, manufacturing, and fabrication

-- Very hands on with real world project applications where you will use tools and create projects that you keep such as a rocket stove and remote controlled jocky wheel
+- Hands-on with real-world project applications where you'll use tools and create projects that you keep such as a rocket stove and remote controlled jockey wheel

 - Dynamic learning environment including lectures, tutorials, flipped classroom, work integrated learning, online learning, workshops and team work

-- Develop your portfolio showcasing your achievements and your work - this would look great in your CV
+- Develop your portfolio showcasing your achievements and your work - this would look great on your CV

 Qualification and what's next

-Once you’ve successfully completed this programme you’ll be able to work in entry level manufacturing, machining, and operation roles in mechanical engineering, construction, manufacturing, and fabrication industries.
-You may also go to undertake an apprenticeship in Welding and Fabrication and return to Unitec to undertake two certification test towards the AS/NZS2980, which is required by the construction industry.
+Once you’ve successfully completed this programme you’ll be able to work in entry-level manufacturing, machining, and operation roles in mechanical engineering, construction, manufacturing, and fabrication industries.
+You may also go on to undertake an apprenticeship in welding and fabrication, and return to Unitec to undertake two certification tests towards the AS/NZS2980, which is required by the construction industry.
 See the preparatory courses listed in the welding and fabrication short courses.